sam-braun/dl-workflow-deployment/README.md

 ### Step 8: Access application
 1. Run this command: `kubectl get svc` (run until there is an EXTERNAL-IP for the **mnist-inference** pod).
 2. Enter `http://<EXTERNAL-IP>` in web browser.
+3. Upload a test image

+## Acknowledgements
+The `mnist.py` file in this repo is modeled after the `mnist.py` file in [this repo](https://github.com/kubeflow/training-operator/blob/master/examples/pytorch/mnist/mnist.py).
+The `server.py` file in this repo is modeled after the `server.py` file in [this repo](https://github.com/ml-kubernetes/MNIST/tree/master).
+The samples used in this repo are also from [this repo](https://github.com/ml-kubernetes/MNIST/tree/master).